-We’ve consistently found as we’ve trained sales teams over the years around the world that just because someone is good at traditional techniques — meeting in person or in the boardroom — doesn’t necessarily mean they’re great on video.
+As we’ve trained sales teams around the world, we've consistently found the same thing to be true: Just because someone is good at traditional sales techniques doesn’t necessarily mean they’re great on video.

-That means your salespeople need to be trained on best practices to become good at video sales calls and to foster a good culture at your organization.
+That means your salespeople need to be trained on best practices to become great virtual salespeople.

-Studies show that when both cameras are on, closing rates are dramatically higher.
-You can ensure this happens by explaining why you need it to happen (“We need to see each other to get to know each other, and so that I can see that you’re fully understanding some of the complex things I’ll be showing you, to prevent us from making any mistakes”) and then confirming that it is indeed on for the sales call (“Will you make sure your camera is on for our sales call?”).
+You can ensure this happens by asking ahead of time in an email.
+Explain why you need their camera to be on.
+Say something like “We need to see each other to get to know each other, and so that I can see that you’re fully understanding some of the complex things I’ll be showing you, to prevent us from making any mistakes.”

 State the purpose of the call